20 Marijuana Facts And Myths Vaporized

 Pot, weed, sticky green stuff, marijuana or ganja.

-This has kinda been itching me for a while, so today I will break down a whopping 20 of these myths and debunk them once and for all.
+This has kind of been itching me for a while, so today I will break down a whopping 20 of these myths and debunk them once and for all.
 If you don’t agree please feel free to let us know in the comments.

 Myth #1 – Marijuana: The “Gateway” Drug